 (c) Vehicles owned by a disabled veteran, who has provided proof of a disability connected to service in the United States military, shall be exempt from this tax.

-Senior (SR) and No Fee (NF) Stickers / (NF) Tags
+Senior (SR) and No Fee (NF) Vehicle Licenses

-The Department of Revenue implemented a new strategy in 2014 for SR stickers and NF stickers/tags.
-These stickers/tags where created for taxpayer convenience purposes; SR permanent stickers for Seniors and NF permanent stickers/tags for persons with disabilities and disabled Veterans.
-These two classes have been separated from the standard sticker to highlight their permanent nature and reduce the number of erroneous citations that are issued.
-In order to be in compliance, you MUST display the SR and NF sticker shown above by 7/1/2016.
+The Department of Revenue implemented a new strategy in 2014 for SR and NR License(s).
+These stickers/tags where created for taxpayer convenience purposes; SR permanent vehicle licenses for Seniors and NF permanent vehicle licenses for persons with disabilities and disabled Veterans.
+These two classes have been separated from the standard vehicle license to highlight their permanent nature and reduce the number of erroneous citations that are issued.
+In order to be in compliance, you MUST display the SR and NF vehicle license affixed and displayed by July 1, 2017.

-Please make sure to obtain your sticker prior to July 2, 2016.
-As of July 2, 2016, a late penalty of $25.00 will apply for both SR and NF stickers/tags.
+Please make sure to obtain your vehicle license on or before July 1, 2017.
+As of July 2, 2017, a $25.00 penalty will be assessed and applies for both SR and NF vehicle licenses.

 - A Senior is a person who has turned 65 by July 1st of the current year.

 - A Senior is entitled to a no fee ‘SR’ vehicle license that will remain effective for as long as he or she owns that vehicle.